aidyp/adp/content/post/internet-explorer.md

 This process repeats until we've made a packet with a `TTL` high enough that it reaches the destination before being dropped.
 There's a neat piece of software that can do all of this, called `traceroute`.
 It's this that we'll use to light up the logical path that packets take between point A and point B.

-Sample `traceroute` output looks like this,
+An example `traceroute` output looks like this,
 ```
 picard@voyager: traceroute 93.184.216.34
 /* prior hops */